Anne of Cleves: Wedding preparations

 The artist Hans Holbein the Younger was dispatched to Düren to paint portraits of Anne and her younger sister, Amalia, each of whom Henry VIII was considering as his fourth wife.
 Henry required the artist to be as accurate as possible, not to flatter the sisters.
 The portraits are now located in the Louvre Museum in Paris and the Victoria and Albert Museum in London.
 Another 1539 portrait, by the school of Barthel Bruyn the Elder, is in the collection of Trinity College, Cambridge.

 Negotiations to arrange the marriage were in full swing by March 1539.
 Thomas Cromwell oversaw the talks and a marriage treaty was signed on 4 October of that year.

 Henry valued education and cultural sophistication in women (e.g., Anne Boleyn), but Anne lacked these traits.
 She had received no formal education but was skilled in needlework and liked playing card games.
 She could read and write, but only in German.
-Nevertheless, Anne was considered gentle, virtuous and docile, which is why she was recommended as a suitable candidate for Henry.
+Anne was considered gentle, virtuous and docile, which is why she was recommended as a suitable candidate for Henry.

 Anne was described by French ambassador Charles de Marillac as tall and slim, "of medium beauty, and of very assured and resolute countenance."
 She was fair-haired and was said to have had a lovely face.
 In the words of the chronicler Edward Hall, "Her hair hanging down, which was fair, yellow and long ... she was apparelled after the English fashion, with a French hood, which so set forth her beauty and good visage, that every creature rejoiced to behold her."
 She appeared rather solemn by English standards, and looked old for her age.
 Holbein painted her with a high forehead, heavy-lidded eyes and a pointed chin.

 Anne was initially to travel to England alone with her cortège – the death of her father prevented her brother and mother from travelling – but there were concerns about a beautiful, sheltered young woman who had never travelled by sea making such a journey, especially during the winter.
 She travelled from Düsseldorf to Cleves, and then to Antwerp where she was received by fifty English merchants.

 Henry met her privately on New Year's Day 1540 at Rochester Abbey in Rochester on her journey from Dover.
-Henry and some of his courtiers, following a courtly-love tradition, went disguised into the room where Anne was staying.
+Henry and some of his courtiers, following a courtly-love tradition, (Note: According to Retha Warnicke, this was a long-practised tradition in Europe when a prospective, foreign queen consort arrived in the new country.
+It was expected that the bride, although well aware of the custom, should pretend not to know her visitor.) went disguised into the room where Anne was staying.
 The chronicler Charles Wriothesley reported: